typeworld/typeworld/Lib/typeWorld/api/README.md

 The main incentive for the user to de-authorize his/her older app instances that are not accessible any more is to free up font installations, because the font installations of the lost computer are still counted in the publisher's tracking of installed seats with regards to each font license.

-The central server will inform the publisher’s API endpoint of a de-authorization under the `setAnonymousAppIDStatus` command.
-Additionally, an app’s status can be verified with the central Type.World server using its JSON API under the `verifyCredentials` command.
-Again, to speed up the responses and reduce strain on the central server, the publisher’s server should save the invalidated `anonymousAppID`, regardless of whether it had prior knowledge of this particular `anonymousAppID`.

-A publisher should then choose to reject access to its API endpoint for invalidated `anonymousAppID`s.

 Should the de-authorized app instance regain access to the internet (in case the computer is actually stolen rather than lost/broken), all fonts and subscriptions will be deleted from it instantly, and because all referenced publishers have already been informed of the de-authorization, new font installations thereafter will also be rejected (by the publishers directly).
 And in case the stolen computer does not regain access to the internet again, the already installed fonts will inevitably continue to live on it, but new installations will be rejected, and seats will be freed for the user anyway.